 CAIRO (AP) — Here are some key events from more than three years of turmoil and transition in Egypt:

 — Nov.
-28, 2011_Feb.
+28, 2011 - Feb.
 15, 2012: The Muslim Brotherhood wins nearly half the seats in multi-stage elections for the first post-Mubarak parliament, while ultraconservative Salafi Islamists take another quarter.
 The remainder goes to liberal, independent and secular politicians.

 — Aug.
 12, 2012: Morsi removes the defense minister and military chief, Field Marshal Hussein Tantawi, and replaces him with Lt.
 Gen. Abdel-Fattah el-Sissi.

 — Dec.
 15 - Dec.
-22, 2012: Egyptians approve a constitution drafted and hastily passed by Islamists amid protests and walk-outs by other groups, with 63.8 percent voting in favor but a low turnout of 32.9 percent.
+22, 2012: Egyptians approve a constitution drafted and hastily passed by Islamists amid protests and walkouts by other groups, with 63.8 percent voting in favor but a low turnout of 32.9 percent.

-— June 30, 2013: On Morsi’s anniversary in office, millions of Egyptians begin days of massive demonstrations demanding his resignation.
+— June 30, 2013: On Morsi’s first anniversary in office, millions of Egyptians begin days of massive demonstrations demanding his resignation.
 The military gives him 48 hours to reach an agreement with his opponents, but he vows to remain in office.

 — July 3, 2013: El-Sissi announces Morsi’s removal, installing Constitutional Court Chief Justice Adly Mansour as interim president.
-Tens of thousands of Morsi supporters camp out in two Cairo sit-ins demanding his return.

 — July 8, 2013: Egyptian soldiers fire on Morsi supporters protesting outside a military facility in Cairo, killing over 50.
 Each side blames the other for the violence.
 Mansour sets a timeline for amending the constitution and electing a new president and parliament by mid-February.
 The Brotherhood boycotts the process.

 — Aug.
-14, 2013: More than 600 people, mostly Morsi supporters, are killed when police clear the two pro-Morsi sit-ins in Cairo.
+14, 2013: More than 600 people, mostly Morsi supporters, are killed when police clear two pro-Morsi sit-ins in Cairo.
 Islamists retaliate by torching government buildings, churches and police stations.
 Hundreds more die in subsequent violence.

 — Aug.
 19, 2013: Suspected Islamic militants kill 25 policemen in the Sinai Peninsula.
 Militant attacks escalate in Sinai over the following months, with shootings, bombings and suicide attacks against security officials and troops.